leondreamed-archives/website/readme.md

 The animated effects are stored in DaVinci Resolve Project Files which are synced to the website via a script (TODO: set up a script in DaVinci that autosaves the file to the `website` repository).

 The videos in the project files should be exported from DaVinci Resolve into the website's `public/videos` folder.
-(TODO: see if there's a way to export to Apple ProRes 4444 directly from DaVinci to save time instead of converting the videos to the intermediary format).

 ## Stats